 As local authorities decide their budgets ahead of spring 2021, local people, campaigners, and academics have written to councillors to urge them to invest in underfunded vital food services for older people.

-A group of professionals and campaigners, including the National Association of Care Catering (NACC), has written to England’s council leaders to urge them to invest in older people’s health.
-The letter was coordinated by the food and farming charity Sustain and signed by representatives from the third sector, private sector, social enterprise and academia.
+Sustain and signed by representatives from the third sector, private sector, social enterprise and academia.
 The group is united by a commitment to ensuring all older people can access at least one good meal every day, and their understanding that as we recover from Covid-19 it is vital that communities and individuals develop greater resilience and better infrastructure to guard against future shocks.

-This letter was sparked by Meals on Wheels Week 2020 – more than just a meal, a campaign by the National Association of Care Catering (NACC) in November to raise awareness of the social value of meals on wheels services as a lifeline keeping the elderly and vulnerable living independently in the community nourished, hydrated, physically and mentally safe and well, and connected.
+National Association of Care Catering (NACC) in November to raise awareness of the social value of meals on wheels services as a lifeline keeping the elderly and vulnerable living independently in the community nourished, hydrated, physically and mentally safe and well, and connected.
 This year, it also recognised and raised the dedicated frontline efforts of those involved in these services during such a challenging time.

-It also follows a public letter writing campaign in which local people across England wrote to their ward councillors to demand action.
+letter writing campaign in which local people across England wrote to their ward councillors to demand action.

 In light of council's upcoming 2021/22 budget review, these letters ask local authorities to allocate funding to meals and wheels services.
 The urgent need for proper investment in meals on wheels was highlighted by the Covid-19 pandemic.